Road Closures (Traffic Management Points) - FAQs

 People seeking access through a level C TMP, will need to provide identification and an authorising wristband.
 You will also need to provide justification for access.
 Eg. Resident returning home or owner of a business in the affected area.
 For more information on who specifically will be considered under the various levels see ‘How do I know what level I come under?’
 During an emergency, please contact your local council to find out where you can go to be considered for TMP access.
 To find your local council, including their contact details, visit www.dtpli.vic.gov.au/local-government/find-your-local-council.

 Wristbands may also be available at recovery centres which are temporarily set up to assist affected residents.
-These are managed by DHS.
 To find the location of your closest relief and/or recovery centre, go to www.recovery.vic.gov.au or phone the Victorian Emergency Recovery Information Line on 1300 799 232.
 Please take all relevant identification or paperwork to ensure you can be considered for access and to make the process as efficient as possible for yourself, others trying to gain access and those working in the centre who are a part of the emergency response and recovery efforts.
 If you do not have ID see What if I do not have any ID?

 10. How / where do I get a wristband?